 MetLife Home and Auto Insurance

-MetLife Home and Auto insurance policies and Long-Term care insurance are portable, meaning that you can continue participating after your separation of employment.
+MetLife Home and Auto insurance policies are portable, meaning that you can continue participating after your separation of employment.
 If you are participating in any of the programs and wish to continue your coverage, contact MetLife directly at 800.438.6388 (800.GET.MET8) to set up the continuation of your premium payments.

 If you are in the Deferred Vested Pension Plan (Plan B), it is payable at age 65; however, if you are age 55 or older and have worked at least 15 years, you have the option of taking “early” retirement with a reduced pension.
 Also, if you made contributions into the prior Plan B Supplemental Contributory Plan, these funds will be included in your Retirement payout at age 65.

 You may withdraw your contributions from your Plan C Supplemental Retirement Annuity (SRA) Tax-Deferred Plan after you have terminated employment.
 However, in addition to being subject to the federal tax there is also a 10 percent tax imposed on early withdrawals (those withdrawals made before age 59.5).
 A minimum withdrawal of these funds must be made before age 70.5 and each year thereafter.